Alcohol

 Publication:

 Hastings G, Brooks O, Stead M, Angus K, Anker T and Farrell T (2010).
 Failure of self-regulation of UK alcohol advertising (Alcohol advertising: The last chance saloon).
-British Medical Journal, 340: 184-186.
+British Medical Journal340: 184-186.
 Online

-Prison Health Needs Assessment for Alcohol Problems
+Prison Health Needs Assessment for Alcohol Problems (2009-2010)

 (Commissioned by NHS Health Scotland)

-Alcohol problems are a major and growing public health problem in Scotland with the relationship between alcohol and crime, in particular, violent crime, increasingly being recognised.
+Alcohol problems were a major and growing public health problem in Scotland with the relationship between alcohol and crime, in particular, violent crime, increasingly being recognised.
 This study was part of a wider Scottish Government funded alcohol research programme in criminal justice settings which also includes a pilot of the delivery of alcohol brief interventions and a scoping study of alcohol interventions in community justice settings.
 It was anticipated that the study findings would inform broader health service development such as the integration of prison health care into the NHS and the update of core alcohol treatment and support services.
 These developments were set within a policy and practice context which acknowledges alcohol problems in the population and increasingly so the alcohol problem in offenders, along with the importance of applying a person-centred, recovery orientated approach underpinned by the NHS commitment to quality of services.

 The aim of this study was to undertake a needs assessment of alcohol problems experienced by prisoners and provide recommendations for service improvement including a model of care.
 Key elements included: